rlennon/Doodle/content/architecture.md

 The application will reside on 2 VMs within the LYIT-CDC datacenter.

-- VM1 hosts the frontend webservice.
+- VM1 "web" hosts the frontend webservice.
 The webservice consists of python flask application wrapped in gnuicorn webserver.
-- VM2 hosts API.
+- VM2 "api" hosts API.
 The API consists of python flask application wrapped in gnuicorn webserver connecting to local mongodb.

 ## Software